Separation and separation agreements

 Who can help

-The Family Law in BC website from Legal Aid BC has a step-by-step guide for making a separation agreement.
+The Family Law in BC website from Justice Education Society of BC has a step-by-step guide for making a separation agreement.

 The wikibook JP Boyd on Family Law explains the formal requirements of a separation agreement in detail.